shasanka296/least/README.md

 # least
-This is a small package that can be used to create least square plots, supports only lines for now.
+This is a small package that can be used to create least square plots, supports lines and exps.

 Dependencies:
 numpy